johnyc55/aws-batch-image-processor/README.md

 ## Invoke Lambda to Submit Batch Job

+If you pulled from the nmrad-91 repository, the lambda function will start up and process your file.
+The command below will not work because the code has been altered to get the image name from the s3 event.

-Finally, let's invoke our Lambda function to submit a new batch job.
+If you pulled from the jkahn117 repository, it is time to invoke our Lambda function to submit a new batch job.

 ```
-$ aws lambda invoke aws-batch-image-processor-function \
+$ aws lambda invoke \
+	--function-name aws-batch-image-processor-function \
 	--payload '{"imageName": "reptile.jpg"}'
 ```